 - Annual fee $95

-This is a no-fee rewards card that currently features a welcome offer that includes both cash back and a special bonus at grocery stores that’s good for one year.
-You earn a $200 bonus after spending just $500 within three months of account opening, plus you receive 5% cash back on up to $12,000 spent at grocery stores within 12 months of account opening.
-So the spending offer is potentially worth as much as $600.
+This is a no-fee rewards card that currently features a welcome offer that includes both cash back and a special bonus on travel purchases that’s good for one year.
+You earn a $200 bonus after spending just $500 within three months of account opening, plus you receive 5% cash back on travel purchases when booked through Chase Ultimate Rewards.
+Cardholders can also earn 3% cash back on dining and drugstore purchases.
 Otherwise, Freedom Unlimited offers 1.5% cash back on all purchases, with no limits, and it has no annual fee.

-- Welcome bonus: $200 bonus after spending just $500 within three months of account opening, plus you receive 5% cash back on up to $12,000 spent at grocery stores within 12 months of account opening.
+- Welcome bonus: $200 bonus after spending just $500 within three months of account opening, plus you receive 5% cash back on on travel purchases when booked through Chase Ultimate Rewards.

 - Annual fee: $0

 This card may be one of the best cash back cards offered today, and it’s even better with this big welcome bonus.
-While the $250 welcome bonus is generous, you could earn even more cash back each year from its offer of 6% back on up to $6,000 spent at U.S. supermarkets with the Blue Cash Preferred card.
-All of these opportunities to earn rewards makes its $95 annual fee well worth it.
+While the $300 welcome bonus is generous, you could earn even more cash back each year from its offer of 6% back on up to $6,000 spent at U.S. supermarkets with the Blue Cash Preferred card.
+All of these opportunities to earn rewards makes its $95 annual fee ($0 the first year) well worth it.

-- Welcome bonus: Earn a $250 statement credit after making $1,000 in new purchases within three months of account opening.
+- Welcome bonus: Earn a $300 statement credit after making $3,000 in new purchases within six months of account opening.

 - Rewards for spending: Earn 6% cash back at U.S. supermarkets (on up to $6,000 spent each year) and on select streaming services.
 Earn 3% back at US gas stations and on transit purchases (including taxis/rideshare, parking, tolls, trains, buses and more), and 1% back elsewhere.